bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/transactions-sending-ether/sendingEther.md

 `<address payable>.transfer(uint256 amount)`
 * `transfer()` throws an exception on failure
 * Forwards a fixed 2300 gas stipend
-* Member of `address payable`

 An example of `transfer()` can be seen in the `SendEther` contract (line 35).
-`Transfer()` is not recommended to be used anymore.
+**`Transfer()` is not recommended to be used anymore.**

 #### **send**
 `<address payable>.send(uint256 amount) returns (bool)`
 * `send()` returns false on failure
 * Forwards a fixed 2300 gas stipend
-* Member of address payable

 An example of `send()` can be seen in the `SendEther` contract (line 41).
-`Send()` is not recommended to be used anymore.
+**`Send()` is not recommended to be used anymore.**

 #### **call**
 `<address>.call(bytes memory) returns (bool, bytes memory)`
 * `call()` returns false on failure
 * Forwards the maximum of gas, but this is adjustable
-* Member of address

 An example of `call()` can be seen in the `SendEther` contract (line 48).
 `Call()` is currently recommended to transfer Ether.

 The reason `transfer()` and `send()` were introduced was to guard against *reentry attacks* by limiting the forwarded gas to 2300, which would be insufficient to make a reentrant call that can modify storage.

 As we discussed in the last section, each operation on Ethereum has a specific cost associated with it.
-These costs are now subject to change, and smart contracts should avoid relying on specific gas costs.
+Certain operations have become more cost intensive overtime, so the gas costs associated with them are also raised.
+When gas costs for operations are subject to change it is not good to use a hardcoded gas amount like transfer(), and send() do.

 That’s why `call()` instead of `transfer()` is now recommended to send Ether.